-4.3.25 The Committee concluded that risedronate could be recommended for women who are unable to comply with the special instructions for the administration of alendronate, or have a contraindication to or are intolerant of alendronate, and who have a combination of T-score, age and number of independent clinical risk factors for fracture where treatment with risedronate resulted in an ICER of less than £20,000 per QALY gained without the consideration of identification costs, as outlined in sections 4.2.23-24.
-The Committee agreed that in women aged 75 years or older, where the T-score needed to make treatment cost-effective was -2.5 SD or below, a DXA scan may not be required if the clinician considers it to be clinically inappropriate or unfeasible (see section 4.3.17).
+4.3.24 The Committee concluded that risedronate could be recommended for women who are unable to comply with the special instructions for the administration of alendronate, or have a contraindication to or are intolerant of alendronate, and who have a T-score of -2.5 SD or below plus a combination of age and number of independent clinical risk factors for fracture where treatment with risedronate resulted in an ICER of less than £30,000 per QALY gained without the consideration of identification costs, as outlined in section 4.2.25.
+The Committee agreed that in women aged 75 years or older, where the T-score needed to make treatment cost-effective was -2.5 SD or below, a DXA scan may not be required if the clinician considers it to be clinically inappropriate or unfeasible (see section 4.3.18).